c4pp4/gentoo-unity7/docs/build_instructions.md

    `layman -o https://raw.githubusercontent.com/c4pp4/gentoo-unity7/master/repositories.xml -f -a gentoo-unity7`

-   NOTE: Copy `gentoo-unity7/repositories.xml` file into `/etc/layman/overlays` directory to suppress warning when updating the overlay that says *overlay could not be found in the remote lists*.
+   NOTE: Copy `repositories.xml` file into `/etc/layman/overlays` directory to suppress warning when updating the overlay that says *overlay could not be found in the remote lists*.

 3. Select `gentoo-unity7:amd64/17.1/desktop/unity/systemd (stable)` profile listed with: